kennethcandersen/Weather-Database-and-API-Service/README.md

 **DATA**

-[sqlite database](https://github.com/kennethcandersen/sqlalchemy-challenge/blob/main/hawaii.sqlite) with data from 9 weather stations on the islands of Hawaii.
+[Sqlite database](https://github.com/kennethcandersen/sqlalchemy-challenge/blob/main/hawaii.sqlite) with data from 9 weather stations on the islands of Hawaii.
 The original sources is Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleason, and T.G.
 Houston, 2012: An overview of the Global Historical Climatology Network-Daily Database.
 Journal of Atmospheric and Oceanic Technology, 29, 897-910, [https://doi.org/10.1175/JTECH-D-11-00103.1](https://doi.org/10.1175/JTECH-D-11-00103.1).

 **DEPENDENCIES**